ballerina-platform/module-ballerinax-aws.redshiftdata/examples/redshift-data-example/README.md

 ## Functions

-- **waitForDescribeStatementCompletion**: A utility function that polls the status of a Redshift statement execution until it is finished, failed, or aborted.
+- **waitForCompletion**: A utility function that polls the status of a Redshift statement execution until it is finished, failed, or aborted.